josephm1/Safe-API-Doc/quickoverviewofsafeapi.md

 // Needs to be verified

-Immutable Data only holds one value, but its size is only limited by the current Test Network restrictions or when the network is fully released the amount of SAFE Coin you have.
+Immutable Data holds a single value.
+Its size is only limited by the current Test Network/Alpha 2 restrictions or when the network is fully released the amount of SAFE Coin you have.

-Immutable Data has the ability to be encrypted with both asymmetric (Two people, email) and symmetric (one person, private files) encryption as well as leaving it plain (websites).
+Immutable Data has the ability to be encrypted with both asymmetric (Two people, email) and symmetric (one person, private files) encryption as well as leaving it as plaintext (websites).

 Immutable Data is retrieved with a Data Map Address.
 A Data Map Address is the 32 length hash of a particular Immutable Data file content.

-The Data Map Address of a file can't change and is the same for everyone.
+Since the Immutable Data's address is also a hash of its file content the file cannot be change in any way and must remain static unlike Mutable Data.

 <!-- This is done by using XOR. -->